Landcruiser87/compare_abstracts/README.md

 The purpose of this repo is to perform a yearly survey of major machine learning conferences.
 Extract all the metadata, abstracts, and other information from of all the papers and look for topic frequencies that show up.

+## Disclaimer

+Current product version is 0.2.8.
+Tui folder is currently under construction so run any TUI commands from the backup/0.2.8 folder.

 ## Requirements
 - Python >= 3.11